Why do so few elderly people at the gym bench press?

 Do not assume the trainer will then try to hit you up for buying a training package.

-The bench press is a superb compound move that works multiple muscles at once and can be part of a fat loss program for the elderly, not to mention a strength building program.
+The bench press is a superb compound move that works multiple muscles at once and can be part of a fat loss program for the elderly, not to mention a strength and bone building program.